nwhite89/ng-underscore/CONTRIBUTING.md

 ## Features

-It you've got an idea about a new feature, it's most likely that you'll have to implement it on your own.
+If you've got an idea about a new feature, it's most likely that you'll have to implement it on your own.
 If you cannot implement the feature, but it is very important, you can create an issue at GitHub, but expect it to be declined by the maintainer.

 ## Node dependencies